TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

 .. exception:: LookupError

-   The base class for the exceptions that are raised when a key or index used on a mapping or sequence is invalid: :exc:`IndexError`, :exc:`KeyError`.
+   The base kundi for the exceptions that are raised when a key or index used on a mapping or sequence is invalid: :exc:`IndexError`, :exc:`KeyError`.
 This can be raised directly by :func:`codecs.lookup`.